 11. Test your pool chemistry

-Once the circulation system has run for several hours, you will want to test your pool water for pH, Total Alkalinity, and chlorine levels.
+Once the circulation system has run for several hours, you will want to test your pool water for pH, Total Alkalinity, and chlorine levels using a good test kit.
 Ideal levels for these chemicals should be:

 - pH – 7.4 to 7.6